Keyfactor/ansible-ejbca-signserver-playbooks/ansible_ejbca_ca_ee/README.md

 Security
 ------------

 Some software is downloaded when running this playbook.
 It is your responsibility to ensure that the files downloaded are the correct ones, and that integrity is protected.
-It is recmmende to use an internal repository, with approved files, in your organization if security is of a concern.
+It is recommended to use an internal repository, with approved files, in your organization if security is of a concern.

 Quick Start
 -----------